whoschek/bzfs/README.md

 **--ssh-cipher** *STRING*

-*  SSH cipher specification for encrypting the session (optional); will be passed into ssh -c CLI. cipher_spec is a comma-separated list of ciphers listed in order of preference.
+*  SSH cipher specification for encrypting the session (optional); will be passed into ssh -c CLI. --ssh-cipher is a comma-separated list of ciphers listed in order of preference.
 See the 'Ciphers' keyword in ssh_config(5) for more information: https://manpages.ubuntu.com/manpages/man5/sshd_config.5.html.
     Default: `^aes256-gcm@openssh.com`